KU-Blockchain/DAO-Docs/docs/get-started/learn-and-earn.md

 ## Why We Have Education Modules

-One of the three main pillars of KUBI is blockchain education.
-We have designed these educational modules to kickstart your blockchain education journey.
+One of the three main pillars of KUBI is Blockchain education.
+We have designed these educational modules to kickstart your education journey.
 Each module covers basic topics, and members are **highly encouraged** to pursue further learning on their own.
 For a more in-depth exploration, members can visit the [KUBI Notion Page](https://kublockchain.notion.site/Foundations-of-Blockchain-7ff28f61d6c347feb624866d32f0242b) for thorough readings.

 ## How to Complete